Dawson County Vehicle Impound Guide

 Once you've retrieved your vehicle, take the following precautions:

-• Report damage to impound lot manager: Immediately report any damage to the impound lot manager and file a formal complaint.
+• Report damage to the lot manager in writing: Immediately report any damage to the impound lot manager and file a formal complaint before you drive away.
+Get a copy of the complaint for your records.